 In r-y space, the SA curve is a negative function of y, while the TR curve is a positive function of y.
 The intersection of the two relationships at point A determines the natural rate of interest consistent with equilibrium in the safe asset market when output is at its potential.
 The central bank can achieve $y=y^$ by setting its target rate equal to the natural interest rate.
-Note that with r and y determined, the IS curve in turn determines the risky rate, $r_r$ .
+Note that with r and y determined, the IS curve in turn determines the risky rate, r_r .

-In this framework a reduced supply of safe assets (i.e. lower $\overline{S}$ ) or increased demand for safe assets (i.e. higher $\beta$ ) shifts the SA curve downward, lowering r\.
-It is straightforward to see that if r and y both decline, then the risky rate, $r_r$ will rise.
+In this framework a reduced supply of safe assets (i.e. lower \overline{S}) or increased demand for safe assets (i.e. higher β) shifts the SA curve downward, lowering r.
+It is straightforward to see that if r and y both decline, then the risky rate, rr will rise.30

 As Caballero et al. (2008, 2015, 2016, 2017) and Caballero and Farhi (2018) discuss, if safe asset supply falls or demand rises enough to cause the safe rate to hit the lower bound, the economy enters a "safety trap," which causes output to further below potential.
-In this case, they argue that efforts to increase the supply of safe assets via government debt issuance, currency injections, or increased government spending are appropriate.
+In this case, they argue that efforts to increase the supply of safe assets via government debt issuance, currency injections, or increased government spending are appropriate.31 unresponsive to the risk premium, possibly because the safe asset market is dominated by investors who don't engage in search for yield, e.g. private and official institutional investors.